Aphasic Archaeology in the Temporal Landscape

-The work was conceived and constructed during the weeks just after a brain surgery (January 28th, 2019), affecting functions in the temporal lobe and producing acoustic-mnestic aphasia.
+The work on the table was conceived and constructed during the weeks just after a brain surgery (January 28th, 2019), affecting functions in the temporal lobe and producing acoustic-mnestic aphasia.

 Before being struck by aphasia the artist was interrogating archaeological methods and conducting research about landscape toxicity and remediation.
 Thus, through broken language, the artist attempted to understand:

 The landscape archaeologist—beyond tracing architecture or finding artifact—examines the smallest sample of earth to find out how human populations utilized vast landscapes.

 Acoustic-mnestic aphasia, resulting from lesions in the left temporal lobe, marked by difficulty in remembering words and reproducing long sentences.

 Landscapes, like bodies, have thresholds of utilization.
 How well are we able to read the symptoms and signs?
 How well-equipped are we to discern between treating symptoms and remediating?